5.2 How Would You Regulate a Utility?

 As the regulator, we know about the virtues of competitive markets, so we could try to regulate the price of the monopolist to mirror the competitive outcome, price equals marginal cost.
 This is shown in the figure below.
 We set price equal to marginal cost (Pc) and the monopolist produces a higher quantity (Qc).
 The market-clearing point is at point c in the figure.

 This situation is clearly better for consumers.
 Consumer surplus increases to the area of the shaded triangle defined by Pc, c and the y-intercept of the demand curve.
 Profits for the monopolist are zero.
 Not only does consumer surplus increase, but the deadweight loss disappears.
 For the regulator to set the monopolist's price equal to its marginal cost appears, in this case, to make society as a whole better off.
 The regulator will certainly be popular with consumers!

-The compromise that was reached through the regulatory compact promoted by Samuel Insull and his contemporaries was essentially to set prices at the point where average cost and marginal cost are identical.
+The compromise that was reached through the regulatory compact promoted by Samuel Insull and his contemporaries was essential to set prices at the point where average cost and marginal cost are identical.
 In other words, prices are set to equal the average cost of providing electricity service, and the amount of electricity service desired is given by the point where the average and marginal costs intersect.
-This is show in the figure below.
-The firm earns profits shown in the shaded area outlined by Pc, Pr, d and e.
-These profits are, by definition of average cost, enough to cover both fixed and variable costs (i.e., the levelized cost of energy as we had discussed in Lesson 4).
-Consumer surplus is shown in the shaded area outlined by Pr, d and the y-intercept on the demand curve.
+This is shown in the figure below.
+The firm earns profits shown in the shaded area outlined by Pc, Pr, d, and e.
+These profits are, by definition of average cost, enough to cover both fixed and variable costs (i.e., the Levelized Cost of Energy as we had discussed in Lesson 4).
+Consumer surplus is shown in the shaded area outlined by Pr, d, and the y-intercept on the demand curve.

 This is the economic rationale behind the kind of price regulation that became common with public utilities, including electric utilities.
 In the next section of the lesson, we'll look at the mechanics of how those prices are set by regulators and how they determine the profitability of the utility company.